lensapp/lens/docs/extensions/guides/renderer-extension.md

 It is also possible to include custom details from other clusters.
 Use your extension to access Kubernetes resources in the active cluster with [`ClusterStore.getInstance()`](../stores#Clusterstore).

-Add a cluster page definition to a `LensRendererExtension` subclass with the following example:
+Add a cluster page definition to a `Renderer.LensExtension` subclass with the following example:

 ```typescript
 import { Renderer } from "@k8slens/extensions";